frolovilya/FastHistogram/README.md

         // There're many other ways you can init or fill texture, see the class doc comments. let texture = HistogramTexture(gpuHandler: gpuHandler, cgImage: cgImage)

-        // Calculate histogram and draw it
-        histogramGenerator.process(texture: texture, isLinear: false) { histogramBuffer in self.histogramRenderer.draw(histogramBuffer: histogramBuffer)
+        // Calculate Gamma-encoded histogram and draw it histogramGenerator.process(texture: texture, isLinear: false) { histogramBuffer in self.histogramRenderer.draw(histogramBuffer: histogramBuffer)
         }